mailbots/mailbots/README.md

 ### Sharing UI Elements

-Skills can render UI elements by returning [JSON UI elements](https://docs.gopher.email/docs/email-ui-reference).
+Skills can render UI elements by exporring function that return [JSON UI elements](https://docs.gopher.email/docs/email-ui-reference).
 For example, our memorizaiton skill has a UI element that changes the memorizaiton frequency.

 By convention, methods that render UI elements start with `render`.
 For example, `renderMemorizationControls`.